deansallinen/mailroom/README.md

 });
 ```

 Here when a client hits the `/api/v1/parcels` route with a POST request and supplies address information that is saved in the database as a new record.
 Notice how we are using `uuidv4()` to generate a unique code for each record.
-We return the uuid as the `res`, the idea being we will use this to generate the barcode in the front-end.
+We return the uuid as the response, the idea being we will use this to generate the barcode in the front-end.
 We also use `new Date().toISOString()` to add a timestamp of when that record was created.

 If you're wondering (like I did) why it seems like the POST request is updating and not inserting new values each time the test is run, it's because we added `{ force: 'last' }` to re-run the latest migration every time we restart our server.
 So even though it looks like the barcode and creation_date are changing in place, it's really: